 Another free Internet resource that helps connect people so they can share genealogical research.
-This week we will explore this website’s tools and links to other useful resources.
+Join us as we will explore this website’s tools and links to other useful resources.

 Call (585) 428-8370 for more information.
 Free parking for library patrons in the Court Street garage on Sundays!
 Follow us on Facebook, Twitter and Tumblr and check out the Local History Blog.